Part two of three.

 - New Qualatex Chrome balloons Green, Blue, Silver, Gold, Purple, Rose Gold, Copper, and Mauve.

-Consistent problems I have seen over the past 20 years include weak balloons, to the point that you can feel the difference not only in color but also invisibility.
-Pinholes, caused by a dirty or defective mold, causes the balloon to either explode or slowly deflate on inflation.
+Consistent problems I have seen over the past 20 years include weak balloons, to the point that you can feel the difference not only in color but also in invisibility.
+Pinholes caused by a dirty or defective mold cause the balloon to explode or slowly deflate on inflation.
 Conjoined twins are an industry term for when two balloons are bonded together.
-During the manufacturing of the product, two latex balloons have adhered to each other, forming one balloon with two nozzles and two tails.
+During the product’s manufacturing, two latex balloons have adhered to each other, forming one balloon with two nozzles and two tails.

 Length is consistent, color never varies, and overall durability is excellent.
 Many entertainers have described Q balloons as being oily or shiny latex.
 After extensive balloon twisting, the colors do wear off on the hands, and it is common to have greenish hands after twisting a couple of hundred emerald green balloons.

 When Betalic first introduced their 260 balloons to the industry, I was not a fan.
 For me, it was chocolate ice cream, nice, but not my favorite flavor.

 In the early years, product quality was a big issue.
 It was not strange to open a bag of balloons and find different lengths or balloons with no nozzles.
 But I am reminiscing; let us jump to the present.

 The B balloons have multiplied in my balloon apron and now consume 95% of all the balloons I twist.
 The length issues are gone.
 Balloons with no nozzles are gone; all that remains is a very consistent latex balloon.